 Field learning is at the core of social work education.
-It is in the field where you will integrate theory from the classroom with practice with real clients.
-As a student, you will learn to practice in a wide range of settings and with diverse populations of individuals, groups, families, and communities.
+It allows you to move from learning theory in the classroom to practicing with real clients.
+As a student, you will get experience in a wide range of settings with diverse individuals, groups, families, and communities.

-The UA Little Rock School of Social Work has partnerships with social service agencies across the state of Arkansas where students develop first-rate social work skills.
+The UA Little Rock School of Social Work partners with social service agencies across Arkansas so students can develop first-rate social work skills.
 Our field sites offer rich environments for learning with experienced social work practitioners.
-Fieldwork will immerse you in a wide range of settings – from hospitals, schools, mental health agencies, nursing, and hospice care agencies, and community development organizations, to agencies, working to reintegrate incarcerated individuals, provide resources for immigrants, and offer drug and alcohol treatment.
-All of these internships have in common a commitment to social and economic justice, which is at the core of School of Social Work learning.
+Fieldwork immerses you in a wide range of settings – from hospitals, schools, mental health agencies, nursing, and hospice care agencies, and community development organizations, to agencies, working to reintegrate incarcerated individuals, provide resources for immigrants, and offer drug and alcohol treatment.
+All of these internships have a commitment to social and economic justice, which is at the core of School of Social Work learning.